mitre/HTTP-Proxy-Servlet/README.md

     }
 ```

-Then create register Smiley's proxy servlet with Jetty through the Dropwizard service's App `run()` method.
+Then register Smiley's proxy servlet with Jetty through the Dropwizard service's App `run()` method.

 ```
 @Override